Density of states #

 Plot Order: control drawing stack priority; higher values are drawn on top.

-Line and Marker Panel
+Line and marker panel

 Line: select line style from None, Solid, Dashed, and Dotted.